oberonpr/Deb.-based-Linux-Server-Practice-Labs/Labs/Lab1 Install VM Client and Download GNULinux.md

 # Lab 1.
-Install VM client and GNU/Linux
+Install a Virtual Machine client and GNU/Linux

-## Make sure you have VM Client prepared and ISO file of desired GNU/Linux Downloaded, Make sure it's (Deb.) based.
+## Make sure you have the VM Client prepared and the ISO file of desired GNU/Linux Downloaded.
+Make sure it's (Deb.) based.

 #### Start VM Client and install GNU/Linux on two VMs